asmacdo/operator-sdk/website/content/en/docs/dev/developer_guide.md

+---
-# Operator SDK Developer guide
+title: Operator SDK Developer guide
+linkTitle: Developer Guide
+---

 This document explains how to setup your dev environment.